sighupio/fury-kubernetes-kong/katalog/kong-enterprise/README.md

 - `kong-portal` and `kong-admin` services are not exposed by default

 ## Deployment

+> Note :warning:: in this example we are showing some of the configurations that should be used in a EKS cluster with the ALB controller installed, and these are not full production grade settings.

 1. List the packages you want to deploy and their version in a `Furyfile.yml`